ArtificialT800/Maxine/README.md

 # Maxine
 A simple discord bot that I created a few years ago.
-P.S.
-JS wasn't my cup of tea.
+Make sure to have all the required dependencies.

 Created Max as I was bored while talking with some of friends on discord around 2 years ago.
 It's a really simple bot, works on predefined commands.
 Maxine is hosted on replit, another reason she's not that advanced, as I'm broke to upgrade (imagine being broke) and hence, I'm on free account.
 Planning to rewrite her from scratch once again, upgrading her and implementing deep learning like I've added in a few of my AIs.
+P.S.
+JS wasn't my cup of tea.